Cap-go/website/content/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 This will tell the native plugin the installation as succeeded.

-### Login to capgo CLOUD
+### Login to Capgo CLOUD

-First, use the `all` [apikey](https://web.capgo.app/app/apikeys) present in your account to login with the CLI:
+First, use the `all` [apikey](https://web.capgo.app/app/apikeys) present in your account to log in with the CLI:

 `npx @capgo/cli@latest login YOU_KEY`

 ## Add your first app

-Let's get started by first creating app in Capgo Cloud with the CLI.
+Let's get started by first creating an app in Capgo Cloud with the CLI.

 `npx @capgo/cli@latest add`